hsiangjenli/ntust-thesis-latex/README.md

 ## Overleaf
 Go to Settings and change the (1) Compiler to `XeLaTeX` (2) TeX Live version to `2023` and (3) Main document to `my_ntust_thesis.tex`.

+> 💡 The template is available on Overleaf, however, the template ***will not be updated frequently*** on Overleaf, so it is recommended to **download / clone** the repository and put it on your Overleaf account.

 ## Docker
 You can use the provided docker image to compile the LaTeX files or you can build the docker image by yourself, the Dockerfile is provided in [`.github/Dockerfile`](.github/Dockerfile), and you can modify it according to your needs.